More than one in four students who start T-level courses do not complete them

 Sir Ian Bauckham, chief regulator of Ofqual, England’s exams regulator, said there are “some significant changes” taking place in the 18-year-old cohort this year.

-He told the PA news agency: “T-levels are intended to be a high-quality, rigorous, full-time level-three course for students to prepare them directly for a particular occupational field.
+He told PA: “T-levels are intended to be a high-quality, rigorous, full-time level-three course for students to prepare them directly for a particular occupational field.

 “The extent to which they draw from people who might have done A-levels, or might have done other vocational and technical qualifications, is very hard to demonstrate because we don’t know what people would have done had T-levels not existed.”